 - Heat the cooking oil.

-- Fry the dough balls on medium low heat for 8-10 minutes till they are a nice brown color.
+- Fry the dough balls on medium low heat for 2-4 minutes till they are golden brown color.
 Use a slotted spoon to constantly move them around so they brown evenly on all sides.

-- After they are cooked, remove them onto a paper towel for about 30 seconds.
+- After they are cooked, remove them onto a paper towel for a few seconds to drain the oil and them add them to the syrup for about 2 hours.

-- After the soaking period is over remove the Gulab Jamun and sprinkle with your garnishings.
+- After the soaking period is over remove the gulab jamun, and sprinkle them with your chosen garnishings

 Pamela